What Are Best And Worst Foods For Sinus Congestion?

 - Refined vegetable oils

-– Saturated and Trans fat food
+- Saturated and trans fat food

 - Cow’s milk

-– Refined Carbohydrates (White bread, rice, pastas)
+- Refined carbohydrates (white bread, rice, and pasta)

 Disclaimer: The content is purely informative and educational in nature and should not be construed as medical advice.
 Please use the content only in consultation with an appropriate certified medical or healthcare professional.